Seldom-SE/seldom_interop/README.md

 traits for positional components, and I will add more traits as needed.
 If you want other interoperability traits for your plugin, please submit an issue!

+This plugin is still being maintained, but it will stop being maintained when `seldom_pixel` stops depending on it in a future update.
+The license is permissive, so feel free to fork or copy the source code into your project!

 ## Features

 * Position traits: `Position2` and `Position3`